The WWPH Team

 Len Kruger, Treasurer

-Len lives in Washington, D.C.
+Len Kruger lives in Washington, D.C.
 His short fiction has appeared in Zoetrope-All Story, The Barcelona Review, The Potomac Review, Gargoyle, Splonk, and the anthology, This is What America Looks Like: Fiction and Poetry from DC, Maryland, and Virginia.
 He is a graduate of the MFA Program at the University of Maryland.
 His debut novel, Bad Questions is the winner of the 2023 WWPH Fiction Prize.
 More at www.lenkruger.com.